jwodder/check-wheel-contents/README.rst

 with those names in the wheel will cause this check to fail.
 Empty directories are ignored altogether.

+Common causes: See common causes of W009

 W201 — Wheel library is missing specified toplevel entry
 --------------------------------------------------------
 This check is only enabled if the ``--toplevel`` option is set.
 This check fails if one or more of the names given in the ``--toplevel`` option does not appear at the root of the purelib or platlib section of the wheel.

+Common causes: See common causes of W007

 W202 — Wheel library has undeclared toplevel entry